Auckland Transport (AT) is responsible for the management and maintenance of around 7,500km of the road network.

 AT funding is approved in three-year cycles.
 Based on these funding cycles, sections of unsealed road that do not appear on the programme of unsealed improvements cannot be programmed for any improvement works at this time.

 Cost of sealing

 To mitigate these changes, it is often necessary to widen the road, undertake geometric and safety improvements including increasing the radius of bends and corners, the provision of road markings and road signs, and strengthening the road foundation.
 Land acquisition or the construction of retaining structures is a feature of many sealing projects.
-It is also necessary to improve the collection and disposal of storm water to prevent water getting into the foundation layers.
+It is also necessary to improve the collection and disposal of stormwater to prevent water from getting into the foundation layers.
 This prolongs the life of the sealed road.

 The current costs of converting a gravel road to a sealed road range between $500,000 - $1,000,000 per kilometre.
 The annual cost of maintenance for a sealed road is approximately $20,000 per km and for an unsealed road approximately $5,000 per km.